Why does my laptop not turn on?

 Although it may seem obvious, if your laptop is running on battery power only, connecting the AC adapter may solve the problem.
 Ensure the adapter cord is correctly plugged in on both ends securely.
 If the laptop works with the adapter plugged in, your battery is dead or defective.

 Disconnect from the docking station

 Remove and reconnect the battery

-The laptop can also be in a power state preventing it from booting properly.
-Try disconnecting the power cable and then removing the battery from the laptop.
+The laptop can also be in a power state that prevents it from booting.
+Disconnect the power cable and then remove the battery from the laptop.
 Leave both disconnected from the laptop for at least a minute.
-After you wait, put the battery back into the laptop, connect the power cable, and try turning the laptop on again.
+Then, put the battery back in the laptop, connect the power cable, and try turning on the laptop.